Guidelines for Graduate Student Grants and Awards — 2020-2021

 - dissertation completion fellowship

 - summer stipends, including the Jack O. Spies and Family summer grant, and

-NEW for Spring 2020: Please make note that we have set up a new email account for our grants program.
-Be sure to submit your applications to this new account, otherwise the faculty review committee will not receive your materials.
-The new email account is: firstname.lastname@example.org.
+Please make note that we have set up an email account for our grants program.
+Be sure to submit your applications to this account, otherwise the faculty review committee will not receive your materials.
+The email account is: firstname.lastname@example.org.

 Research and travel grants (award amounts: $500-3,000)

 Deadline: February 28, 2021 at 5:00 pm

 All research and travel grants will require a single application.
 By submitting this one application, the faculty review committee will consider your materials for all appropriate research and travel grants.
 These grants include: Carolina Center for Jewish Studies graduate research and travel grants, Christopher Browning Holocaust studies research and travel grant, the Marcie Cohen Ferris Jewish history / Jewish gender studies research and travel grant, the Frances Carol Eizenstat student travel grant, and the Philip L. and the Melinda R. Kirstein research and travel grant.
 [Please note that the summer stipends and the year-long dissertation completion fellowship do require separate applications.]